The Pargiter Trust funding helps organisations working with older people in Guernsey. Funds are awarded via a grants programme.

 What is the Pargiter Trust Grants programme?

-Following the success of the programme to date, a further £50k has now been made available for granting in the Bailiwick.
-Applications for grants from this pot of funding are now being accepted.
+Following the success of the programme to date, further funding has now been made available for granting in the Bailiwick.

 Who can apply?